TIBHannover/orkg-frontend/README.md

 -   We are transitioning to fully adhere to the [Airbnb JavaScript style guide](https://github.com/airbnb/javascript).
 Currently, some rules are displayed to warnings instead of errors because of the transition period.
 Please ensure your code does not contain any warnings before commiting.

 Happy coding! 😁☕️

+## Storybook component libary

+Please have a look at the [Storybook component libary](https://tibhannover.gitlab.io/orkg/orkg-frontend/storybook/) for React components that can be easily reused throughout the code base.

 ## Value plugins